-Based upon Audit Committee's discussion with management and the independent accountants and the Audit Committee's review of the representation of management and the report of the independent accountants to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical Incorporated include the audited consolidated financial statements in its Annual Report on Form 10-K for the year ended December 31, 2000 for filing with the Securities and Exchange Commission.
-The Audit Committee also recommended the reappointment, subject to stockholder approval, of the independent accountants and the Board of Directors concurred in such recommendation.
+Based upon the Audit Committee's discussion with management and the independent accountants and the Audit Committee's review of the representation of management and the report of the independent accountants to the Audit Committee, the Audit Committee recommended to the Board of Directors that Vical include the audited consolidated financial statements in its Annual Report on Form 10-K for the year ended December 31, 2001, for filing with the Securities and Exchange Commission.
+The Audit Committee also recommended the termination of the engagement of Arthur Andersen LLP as the Company's independent auditors.

-R. Gordon Douglas Dale A. Smith Philip M. Young
+Robert C. Merton R. Gordon Douglas M. Blake Ingle